VijayUpadhyaya/datasciencecoursera/datasciencecourse/mymarkup.md

 1. Else we can do this
 2. or this for the numbered list.

-:Smiley:  not :angry: and do :pray:
+:smiley:  not :angry: and do :pray: